LeeSimon77/The-Wheat-Sea/Characters/Lee.md

 What did they trade with their neighbors - wools, woven fabrics, mutton, other livestock.
 Most of the food grown was eaten by the village but there may be some leftovers.

 Make your family
-Mom Dierdre, weaver who grew up in town - lost in invasion Dad Steafan, shepherd - lost in invasion
+Mom Dierdre, weaver who grew up in town - lost in invasion.
+Dad Steafan, shepherd - lost in invasion.
-Only child - this is somewhat rare in my village
+Only child - this is somewhat rare in my village.

-Uncle Peadar (dad's brother) who works with my father -lost in invasion Peadar's unnamed partner who died a while back
+Uncle Peadar (dad's brother) who works with my father -lost in invasion.
+Peadar's unnamed partner who died a while back.
 Cousins
-  Lachlann (older) - lost in invasion
+  Lachlann (older) - lost in invasion.
-  Siobhann (she/her) around my age, works as a farmhand Lem (he/him) like 16, works as a farmhand and Fillan (he/him) about 10, sells papers in the city
+  Siobhann (she/her) around my age, works as a farmhand.
+  Lem (he/him) like 16, works as a farmhand. and Fillan (he/him) about 10, sells papers in the city.

-Aunt Brìde (sort of like bride) Mom's sister - lost in invasion Auntie Ceana (kenna) (married to aunt Brìde) - lost in invasion Cousins Anna (she/her) - 12 - training as a weaver under some village elders Ailis (they/them) (Ay-lihs) - 12 - works as a farmhand Ceana's mother Lili is alive and taking care of the twins
+Aunt Brìde (sort of like bride) Mom's sister - lost in invasion.
+Auntie Ceana (kenna) (married to aunt Brìde) - lost in invasion.
+Cousins Anna (she/her) - 12 - training as a weaver under some village elders.
+Ailis (they/them) (Ay-lihs) - 12 - works as a farmhand.
+Ceana's mother Lili is alive and taking care of the twins.

-Parents had other siblings that died before they reached adulthood Grandparents died when I was young
+Parents had other siblings that died before they reached adulthood.
+Grandparents died when I was young

 Name someone from the village that died in the invasion